-One of the (bad) stereotypes about Korea, is that all Koreans eat dog.
-Now this isn’t really the case, but dog is still a popular delicacy, especially on the hottest days of the year, where spicy dog soup is eaten by a lot of men because apparently it enhances virility and sexual potency.
+One of the (bad) stereotypes about Korea, is that all Koreans eat dogs.
+Now, this isn’t really the case, but dog is still a popular delicacy, especially on the hottest days of the year, when spicy dog soup is eaten by a lot of men because apparently, it enhances virility and sexual potency.
 Before it used to be called ke-go-gi (literally “dog meat”), but many restaurants now call it something different like yong-yang-tang (literally “nourishment soup”).

 Definitely not something I condone nor recommend you try!